Skip to content

 Let’s be honest—exams are terrifying.
-I’m talking sweaty palms, racing heartbeat, and that weird thing where you suddenly forget your own name kind of scary.
-You’ve spent weeks cramming information into your brain like you’re trying to stuff a sleeping bag back into its impossibly small bag.
+Sweaty palms, racing heartbeat, and that weird moment where you suddenly can’t remember your own name.
+You’ve spent weeks stuffing information into your brain like you’re trying to fit a sleeping bag back into its tiny bag.
 And now the big day is here.
+But here’s something wild: what if there’s someone who actually *wants* to help you pass?
+Someone with more wisdom than all your professors combined?
+Someone who won’t roll His eyes when you ask for help at 2 AM?

 Yep, I’m talking about God.
 And before you think this is some magical “pray and never study” scheme, let me stop you right there.
-God’s not in the business of zapping knowledge into unprepared brains.
-But He is in the business of giving wisdom, peace, and supernatural focus when you need it most.
+God doesn’t zap knowledge into unprepared brains.
+But He *does* give wisdom, peace, and supernatural focus when you need it most.
+So let’s talk about prayers for passing exams—because sometimes the best test prep isn’t just another energy drink.

 Why Prayer Actually Matters for Your Exam

-You might be wondering, “Does God really care about my algebra test?”
-Short answer: Yes!
-Long answer: Absolutely yes, with a side of “He cares about everything that matters to you.”
+You might be wondering: Does God really care about my algebra test?
+Short answer: Yes.
+Long answer: Absolutely, with a side of “He cares about everything that matters to you.”

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.